 git remote add <remote name> <remote url>

 On GitHub, the remote url can be found at the clone and download button, and should look something like

 The remote name can be anything you like.
 In many tutorials, you'll see it named as

 origin.
 But it can absolutely be anything you like to call it.

 After setting up the remote, the command to push is:

 git push <remote name> <branch name>

-At this point, we only have one branch: the
+At this point, we only have one branch: the default

 master branch.
 Branches will be explained in the next section.

 Branching is a powerful feature.
-So far, we’ve been working on the default master branch.
-While this is not a feature only used in collaboration, it is something whose usefulness manifests itself hugely in collaborative projects.
+So far, we've been working on the default master branch.
+While branching is not a feature only used in collaboration, it is something whose usefulness manifests itself hugely in collaborative projects.
 Without branching, powerful workflows would not be possible.